inkVerb/VIP/601/Lesson-07.md

 exportfile = /path/to/dd/file
 ```
 3. Start the NBD server with `nbd-server`, done
-4. Add the new device to the client:#
+4. Add the new device to the client :#
     - `nbd-client -N device-name ip.addr.4nbd.srvr /dev/nbddevname`
     - (Now it will be listed in output from `lsblk` or `ls /dev`)
-5. Mount the device on the client:#
+5. Mount the device on the client :#
     - `mount /dev/nbddevname /mnt/existingdir`
 6. For proper removal from client:
-    - Unmount, then disconnect the device from the client:#
+    - Unmount, then disconnect the device from the client :#
 ```
 umount /mnt/existingdir
 nbd-client -d /dev/nbddevname